Children’s Teeth FAQ

 Will it hurt to have my child’s teeth fixed and what is the cost?

 These questions are typically the first ones asked when a child has injured his or her mouth or teeth.
 This is subjective and depends on the situation.
 If your child suffers a mouth or tooth injury, it is important to see a dental professional as soon as possible to evaluate the situation and to possibly prevent further damage.
-Learn more about dental insurance and financing.

-My child’s front teeth stick out; are they more likely to get hurt?
+My child’s front teeth stick out. are they more likely to get hurt?

 Why replant teeth in adolescents?

 It is true that replanted teeth do not last a lifetime; however, they are expected to last many years.
-If a tooth can be replanted immediately (within 5 minutes) after being knocked out, then its survival is lengthened.
+If a tooth can be replanted immediately (within five minutes) after being knocked out, then its survival is lengthened.
 With an adolescent whose face and jaw is still developing, it’s best to save the original tooth until the adolescent reaches maturity, and then consider long-term replacement options.